itsyerichoi/solar-premiums/README.md

 # Solar Premium Analysis
+Replication code and data for **"Solar Premiums Driven by Both Energy Income and Development Potential"**.
 Data and code for solar PV premium analysis.
 If you have questions or suggestions, please contact Yeri at yerichoi@hanyang.ac.kr

 ## Computational requirement
 - R 4.0+

-## Structure
-- `data/`: processed datasets
-- `code/`: analysis scripts
-- `shp/`: solar PV installation shapefiles
-- `figures/`: figures used in paper
-# solar-premiums

-Replication code and data for **"Solar Premiums Driven by Both Energy Income and Development Potential"**.

 ## Structure